shivanand25bai11346/AI-Resume-Job-Matcher/README.md

 ### 📄 Resume Analysis

-Upload or provide your resume and allow the application to analyze your professional profile.
+Analyze your resume and extract relevant information about your skills, experience, education, and qualifications.

 ### 🎯 Job Matching

-Compare your resume against a particular job description to determine how closely your profile matches the role.
+Compare your resume against a specific job description to determine how closely your profile matches the role.

 ### 📊 Match Score

-Get an easy-to-understand score representing your compatibility with the job.
+Get an easy-to-understand score representing your compatibility with the selected job.

 ### ✅ Matched Skills

-Identify the skills and technologies from your resume that align with the job requirements.
+Identify the skills, technologies, and qualifications from your resume that match the job requirements.

 ### ❌ Skill Gap Detection

-Find important skills or requirements mentioned in the job description that are missing from your resume.
+Identify important skills or requirements mentioned in the job description that are missing from your resume.

 ### 💡 AI-Powered Suggestions

-Receive useful suggestions for improving your resume and better aligning it with the target role.
+Get AI-powered suggestions to improve your resume and better align it with the target job.

 ### 🖥️ User-Friendly Interface